revanthshiva/AUTOPROXY-GUI/README.md

 # AUTOPROXY-GUI
-Automatic Chain proxy in given time period Using GUI
+Automatic Change your ip location in the given time period Using GUI

 #INSTALL